BottyGPT / DocsGPT deployment story

 git clone https://github.com/arc53/DocsGPT.git

-cd DocsGPT - Create
+cd DocsGPT -

-docker compose -f deployment/docker-compose.yaml up -d - Confirm UI at
+docker compose -f deployment/docker-compose.yaml up -d -

 Deliverable: A stable apiHost (and optional apiKey) to use in both embeds.